 The Purple Martin colony at the Milford Point Coastal Center is thriving.
 100 eggs have hatched already.

 Each week a team led by Coastal Center Regional Board member Frank Mantlik checks and maintains the nests.

-If you click this link you'll learn how the birds are doing, with great photos by Mr. Mantlik, and a live-stream from inside one of the nest gourds.
+If you click Purple Martins you'll learn how the birds are doing, with great photos by Mr. Mantlik, and a live-stream from inside one of the nest gourds.